byte-foundry/tutorial-content/README.md

 Writing all the tutorials on the website and on the app (which has no CMS whatsoever) would have been a tedious task.
 It's better to write the content once, then ship it everywhere.

 That's the purpose of this library.
-The content has to be written only once in markdown and placed into the content folder.
-Then, we have to add a several extra info (course title, slug, references, tags...) to spice it up, and build it!
+The content has to be written only once in markdown and placed into the content folder, and build it!

 The build process generates two things: